 In 2007, a cholera outbreak hit Harare starting from the Mabvuku-Tafara suburbs.
-The outbreak which caused the death of about 400 people in its early stages was blamed on Parirenyatwa and his ministry's failure to provide adequate and safe water to Harare residents.
-The situation worsened in 2009 with Parirenyatwa's ministry recording 11 735 cholera cases with 484 deaths between August and December 2008.
-The outbreak killed at least 4,000 people between 2008 and 2009 when water treatment and sanitation deteriorated.
-Parirenyatwa declared the outbreak a national disaster and called for international aid in December 2008.
-He blamed the economic meltdown for the outbreak as the inflation at the time was over 231 million percent.
-Parirenyatwa admitted that his ministry could not provide enough drinking water and advised people to avoid shaking hands at funerals a thing which was taboo in the Zimbabwe culture.
+The outbreak reportedly caused the death of about 400 people in its early stages.
+Parirenyatwa and his ministry were blamed for the failing to provide adequate and safe water to Harare residents.
+The situation worsened with Parirenyatwa led ministry recording 11 735 cholera cases with 484 deaths between August and December 2008.
+The outbreak was reported to have claimed at least 4,000 people between 2008 and 2009 when water treatment and sanitation deteriorated.
+Parirenyatwa declared the outbreak a National Disaster and called for International Aid in December 2008.
+Dr Parirenyatwa was quoted as citing the economic meltdown as the cause of the outbreak.
+The inflation at the time was reported to be over 231 million percent.
+Parirenyatwa was further reported indicating that his ministry could not provide enough drinking water and advised the public to avoid shaking hands at funerals.
+A popular act in the Zimbabwe culture.

-He made efforts to curb the HIV and AIDS disease through providing antiretroviral Therapy and encouraging people to get tested.
+Dr Parirenyatwa made efforts to curb the HIV and AIDS disease through providing Antiretroviral Therapy and encouraging the public to get tested.
 This resulted in the decline of the pandemic during his tenure in 2007.
 Through his ministry, Zimbabwe became the leading country in the Southern African Development Community (SADC) in terms of the prevention of AIDS.
 The prevalence rate declined from 18,1% in 2006 to 15,6% in 2007- the best ever decline recorded in the history of the country.
-He was on the 5th of September 2008 elected Vice President of the World Health Organisation Regional Committee for Africa.
+On the 5th of September 2008 he was elected Vice President of the World Health Organisation Regional Committee for Africa.

-In October 2015, Parirenyatwa was unprocedurally paid US $100,000 by struggling Premier Service Medical Aid Society (PSMAS) for his services as a medical doctor.
+In October 2015, Parirenyatwa was unprocedurally paid US $100,000 by Premier Service Medical Aid Society (PSMAS) for his services as a medical doctor.
 It was revealed that Parirenyatwa was well above his claims of patients he had seen at his surgery, which only amounted to $23 000.
 The minister was therefore overpaid $77,000 for services not rendered to the society.
 Parirenyatwa did not deny that he was overpaid.
 He said: “This money would then be recovered through future claims to the insurer by the service provider.
 It is a common norm in the medical industry."
-He did not however explain why other doctors were owed huge amounts of money by PSMAS for services actually provided.
-As Parirenyatwa was of health at the time it is considered misuse of his position of trust to gain this unfair advantage not only over PSMAS but also over his peers in the medical profession.
+He did not, however, explain why other doctors were owed huge amounts of money by PSMAS for services actually provided.
+As Parirenyatwa was Minister of Health at the time it is considered that he misused his position to gain trust and use this unfair advantage not only over PSMAS but also over his peers in the medical profession.

 Threats to kill opposition supporters

-In 2007, he allegedly promised to kill opposition supporters unless they voted for Robert Mugabe in the controversial June 27, 2008 Presidential election run-off.
-Those opposition supporters who did not vote for Mugabe in the first round were allegedly forced to attend ZANU PF meetings were they were beaten.
+In 2007, Parirenyatwa allegedly promised to kill opposition supporters unless they voted for Robert Mugabe in the controversial June 27, 2008, Presidential election run-off.
+Those opposition supporters who did not vote for Mugabe in the first round were allegedly forced to attend Zanu- PF meetings were they were beaten.